hmteditors/chs2019-C/presentation/My_Presentation.md

 ---

-**How similar are the manuscript pages?**

-- Evidence from ten pages: Ven.
-A and Upsilon 1.1 have the same # of lines per page.
-Most pages have 24 or 25 lines.

----

 What do these two points suggest:

-- Both scribes are likely copying from the same manuscript, but had different interests.
+- The Twins  scribes are likely copying from the same manuscript
+-  The Twins scribes and Venetus A scribe had different interests.
 - The Venetus A scribe may have had access to a book of notes on Iliad similes.
 (Simile 139)
 - Another possibility: The Venetus A scribe didn't think the simile needed any explanation.

+---

+Where would you go from here?

 ---